I haven't done that because you should see what happened the other day when I, what I was at, sorry.

 I'm not arguing with you.

-The low information crowd's not gonna associate the fall of Iraq and Al Qaeda gaining control of the fourth largest oil producing company with rising gas prices.
+The low information crowd is not going to associate the fall of Iraq and Al-Qaeda gaining control of the fourth largest oil producing company with rising gas prices.

 Don't misunderstand.